ad management portal

 We also introduced new user-friendly elements to lessen previously difficult and tedious tasks.
 In user tests we observed tedious manual duplication of data, and so we introduced a selector tool to copy, paste, and fill entire blocks of spots.
 Drawing on inspiration from existing solutions, and fully understanding the goals and frustrations of staff, helped us craft custom interfaces that would increase productivity and dramatically reduce aggravation with the product.

 The Drive Radio project started as a simple UX evaluation of just three existing pages.
 Due to the overwhelming support from users, the project was extended to an overhaul of the entire application.
-Page by page the experience and design of the app improved.
-Though the solution is not yet live, demonstrations presented to sales staff left them requesting the completed application as soon as possible.
-Having to use the software every day, users are very excited to see all the ways they can achieve previously difficult tasks with ease.
+Page by page the experience and design of the system improved.
+For each module we have enlisted the help of relevant teams which ultimately determines the success of a re-design.